Barr Camp Trail to the Summit of Pikes Peak (Info, Photos, Reviews and Videos)

-Description: Barr Trail is located just west of Manitou Springs, Colorado and is one of the routes used to summit Pikes Peak, one of 54 mountains in Colorado over 14,000 feet.
+Pikes Peak is one of 58 mountains in Colorado over 14,000 feet.
+Barr Trail (Trail 620) is located just west of Manitou Springs, Colorado and is one of the standard routes used to summit Pikes Peak.

 In 1914, Fred Barr and his father began work on a trail that started at the top of Mt.
 Manitou, above Manitou Springs, and would eventually lead to the summit of Pikes Peak.
 Without any outside financial support, Barr spent three summers and $10,000 of his own money developing the trail.
 In December 1918, Barr laid the last set of rocks designating the end of the trail.
 Later named Barr Trail, in his honor, it was the first trail constructed on the east face of Pikes Peak.
 The entire trail is 11.4 miles long and has an elevation gain of 7,454 feet.